JManzur/proxmox_ubuntu_cloud_template/README.md

 | Proxmox | Python | v3.9.2  |

 ## Initialization How-To:

-Located in the root directory, create a file called `vars.yml` with content like the following:
+Located in the root directory, create a file called `vars.yml` with a content like the following:

 ```yml
 ---